Level51/s3fileupload/README.md

   Region: 'us-east-1'
   AccessId: 'YOUACCESSKEYID'
   Secret: 'YOURACCESSKEYSECRET'
+  ACL: 'private' // Optional name of the access control list, default is 'private'
 ```

 You don't have to provide the Bucket or Region in YML file if you don't want to.
 Those can be manually set on your S3FileUploadField.